KDT84/Ruby_Project/README.md

 # CHALLENGES and FEATURES

-- I used Faker Gem to populate my data.
-I encounteredd a weird behavior in terms of column alignment when displayed because some of the data that were added were I bit longer than expected so it occupied a big space which affected the other columns.
-I tried different aprroach and use tab but no luck.
+- For convenience, I used Faker Gem to populate my database.
+I didn't quite encounter difficulties while doing this project as the requirements are just basic.
-- I would love to add more features but I don't have the luxury of time to do it.
+- I would love to add more features in my free time to learn more about how it really works under the hood.

 # MODELS